wiserim/Orchestra/README.md

 # Orchestra

-Orchestra is a web based, xxx audio
+Orchestra is a web based application for collaborative music generation.
 Project was part of master thesis: *System for generating, editing and transmitting multi-source audio streams using Web Audio API, Web RTC and Web MIDI*.

 ### Abstract